-Govan Brown Associates Limited's senior management is vitally interested in the health, safety, social well-being, and protection of our workers, employees, the public, and those within the vicinity of our work sites, from physical injury, psychological injury, occupational illnesses, or losses.
-We are dedicated to work collaboratively with workers in the development, implementation, monitoring and continuous improvement of our Health and Safety Program.
+At Govan Brown Associates Limited, we are fully committed to ensuring the health, safety, and well-being of our workforce, employees, the public, and all individuals within our work sites.
+This commitment encompasses safeguarding against physical injury, psychological harm, occupational illnesses, and losses.
+Through close collaboration with our workers, we continuously develop, implement, monitor, and enhance our Health and Safety Program.